-We invite you to create tributes on the occasion of the Go For Broke Soldiers Stamp release this year!
+The following tributes honor the Nisei Soldiers Legacy on the occasion of the Go For Broke Soldiers Stamp release…

 They can be in many formats, but we ask that they be celebratory in tone to honor of our Nisei elders who served and sacrificed during World War II.
-We also ask that they use appropriate language and content that would be suitable for elementary school students at school.
+We also ask that they use appropriate language and content that would be suitable, for example, for a child in middle school who might be reading.
 We ask that they be relatively brief in nature.
 See more details below and contact us with any questions.

 Tributes can be creatively done, and include, but are not limited to, written statements.